 Awarded Best Value Hotel 2011 by Johansens Hotel Guides for the second time!
 (2004 was the first)

-Awarded The Certificate of Excellence for four years running by Tripadvisor for consistently high customer ratings in 2010, and again in 2011, 2012 and 2013.
+Awarded The Tripadvisor Certificate of Excellence in 2017, and for all seven years previously, for consistently high customer ratings.

 Pen-y-Dyffryn was awarded the Cesar Best Country Hotel of the Year Award 2003 by the prestigious Good Hotel Guide.